AlexB1904/Final-Project-TM/README.md

 #### ***1.2 Functionalities in scope***

-* All the features of "Manager module" which were defined in business requirements need to be tested: functional testing, GUI testing and API testing
+* All the features of **"New costumer module"** which were defined in business requirements need to be tested: functional testing, GUI testing and API testing
-* The below user story was created in Jira and describes functional specifications of the "Manager module"
+* The below user story was created in Jira and describes functional specifications of the **"New costumer module"**

 #### ***1.3 Functionalities and tests out of scope***